DazzlingFugu/ember-fr-guides-source/CONTRIBUTING.md

 Some pages of the Guides reference articles, introduced with a title and sometimes a description.
 If this resource is also available in French (for instance, a lot of pages from MDN website are translated), then use the French URL in the translation (be careful with that MDN example though, because some pages are not translated entirely and it can be better to keep the English).

-If the resource is not translated or if the translation is incomplete, keep the English link and translate only the description, not the title of the resource itself, because we need to make clear to the reader that it's an English document:
+If the resource is not translated or if the translation is incomplete, keep the English link and translate only the description, not the title of the resource itself, because we need to make clear to the reader it's an English document:
 ```diff
 - [Using ARIA:](https://www.w3.org/TR/using-aria/) a practical guide for developers on how to add accessibility information to HTML element
 + <!-- spell ignore -->